-How I helped a ML focused product team go from underperforming to over achieving
+How I helped a ML focused product team go from underperforming to over-achieving

 The challenge: Engineering-driven product team had launched a ML feature that was met with low enthusiasm and adoption.